Museum delays and closures due to inclement weather can be found on the REACH Museum Facebook Page – VISIT FACEBOOK

 Learn more about the Drummers & Dancers here.

-The REACH Museum and Reach Foundation are vocal advocates against racism, injustice, and inequity, emphasizing their commitment to fostering a fair and inclusive workplace and museum environment.
-Collaborating with various cultural, civic, and business entities including Richland Public Library, Battelle, and Pacific Northwest National Laboratory, they prioritize accessibility by eliminating financial barriers to museum programs.
-Additionally, the museum strives for inclusivity by presenting content from diverse perspectives and acknowledges the historical significance of the region to Native American tribes.
-Amidst the challenges of the pandemic and societal unrest, the REACH Museum renews its dedication to providing a respectful and safe space for all visitors to engage, explore, and learn.
+The REACH Museum and Reach Foundation are vocal advocates against racism, injustice, and inequity, emphasizing their commitment to fostering a fair, inclusive and accessible workplace and museum environment.
+Collaborating with various cultural, civic, and business entities including Richland Public Library, Battelle, Bechtel, and Pacific Northwest National Laboratory, we prioritize accessibility by eliminating financial barriers to museum programs.
+Additionally, the museum strives for inclusivity and truth by presenting content from diverse perspectives and acknowledges the historical significance of the region stewarded by Native Americans since time immemorial.
+The REACH Museum remains is dedicated to providing a respectful and safe space for all visitors to engage, explore, and learn.

-The REACH Museum and Reach Foundation are vocal advocates against racism, injustice, and inequity, emphasizing their commitment to fostering a fair and inclusive workplace and museum environment.
-Collaborating with various cultural, civic, and business entities including Richland Public Library, Battelle, and Pacific Northwest National Laboratory, they prioritize accessibility by eliminating financial barriers to museum programs.
-Additionally, the museum strives for inclusivity by presenting content from diverse perspectives and acknowledges the historical significance of the region to Native American tribes.
-Amidst the challenges of the pandemic and societal unrest, the REACH Museum renews its dedication to providing a respectful and safe space for all visitors to engage, explore, and learn.
+The REACH Museum and Reach Foundation are vocal advocates against racism, injustice, and inequity, emphasizing their commitment to fostering a fair, inclusive and accessible workplace and museum environment.
+Collaborating with various cultural, civic, and business entities including Richland Public Library, Battelle, Bechtel, and Pacific Northwest National Laboratory, we prioritize accessibility by eliminating financial barriers to museum programs.
+Additionally, the museum strives for inclusivity and truth by presenting content from diverse perspectives and acknowledges the historical significance of the region stewarded by Native Americans since time immemorial.
+The REACH Museum remains is dedicated to providing a respectful and safe space for all visitors to engage, explore, and learn.